RTlabCBM/FidelityFinder/README.md

 - ### Step 5: Obtain consensus sequences
   An in-house Python (v3.6) script is used to calculate the consensus sequences by barcode aiming to resolve PCR and RT errors.
-First, the sequences from the `<sample_name>_qual_filtered.fasta` file of the [previous step](#step-4-quality-filtering-and-fastq-to-fasta-conversion) are aligned with respect to the reference sequence.
+First, the sequences from the `<sample_name>_qual_filtered.fasta` file of the [Step 4](#step-4-quality-filtering-and-fastq-to-fasta-conversion) are aligned with respect to the reference sequence.
 The barcode sequence is identified by matching the nucleotides marked as "N" in the reference sequence.
 If the barcode identified has the same length as the barcode of the reference sequence, the read is selected.
 If there is more than one barcode in the reference sequence, the identified barcode will be the concatenation of them.

   Secondly, the sequences that share the same barcode are grouped together.
 If the number of sequences with the same barcode is equal to or lower than the input cutoff value, they are discarded.
 The selected reads sharing a barcode are then aligned using [MAFFT](https://mafft.cbrc.jp/alignment/software/) software (Katoh et al., 2005), and a consensus sequence is constructed using the threshold indicated as input.